 Can You Paint Vinyl Windows?

 Most often, homeowners purchase vinyl windows in the color they like, avoiding the need for paint.
 Situations may arise where you’d want to paint them.
 So, can you?
 The answer isn’t simple.
 Yes, you can, but we wouldn’t recommend it.
+Also, find out if you can paint vinyl siding.

 Here, we’ll outline what it takes to paint vinyl windows, the risks involved and how to do it right if you take this on.